MarianneHannisdal/spatiotemporal-glioma/README.md

 Hannisdal MH, Lundervold A, Goplen D, et al. Spatial-temporal recurrence patterns of grade 4 glioma using deep learning integrated mpMRI and molecular pathology.
 2025.

+This citation requirement is an important condition of using this software for research purposes, even though the code is made available under the BSD 3-Clause License.
 ## License

 The BSD 3-Clause License